-- Write to the OCiHR register (further compares are inhibited). - Read the SR register (first step of the clearance of the OCFi bit, which may be already set). - Write to the OCiLR register (enables the output compare function and clears the OCFi bit).

-- After a processor write cycle to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2.
-If the OCiE bit is not set, the OCMPi pin is a general I/O port and the OLVLi bit will not appear when a match is found but an interrupt could be generated if the OCIE bit is set. - When the timer clock is f{CPU}/2, OCFi and OCMPi are set while the counter value equals the OCiR register value (see Figure 31 on page 47).
-This behavior is the same in OPM or PWM mode.
+- Write to the OCiHR register (further compares are inhibited). - Read the SR register (first step of the clearance of the OCFi bit, which may be already set). - Write to the OCiLR register (enables the output compare function and clears the OCFi bit). - Note: 1 After a processor write cycle to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2 If the OCiE bit is not set, the OCMPi pin is a general I/O port and the OLVLi bit will not appear when a match is found but an interrupt could be generated if the OCIE bit is set. - 3 In both internal and external clock modes, OCFi and OCMPi are set while the counter value equals the OCiR register value (see Figure 32 on page 57 for an example with f{CPU}/2 and Figure 33 on page 57 for an example with f{CPU}/4).
+This behavior is the same in OPM or PWM mode. - 4 The output compare functions can be used both for generating external events on the OCMPi pins even if the input capture mode is also used. - 5 The value in the 16-bit OCiR register and the OLVi bit should be changed after each successful comparison in order to control an output waveform or establish a new elapsed timeout.